-K-Road is a mix of the alternative and traditional.
-Its real name, Karangahape Road is rarely used.
+K-Road is a mix of alternative and traditional.
+Its real name, Karangahape Road, is rarely used.
 Even first-time visitors to Auckland, New Zealand, often know of K-Road’s flamboyant reputation.
 Cafes and shopping dominate it by day, while nighttime is filled with lively fun.

 If you look on a map, you will find K-Road in Auckland’s Central Business and financial district, but it is anything but your typical city centre.

 Shopping covers the gambit from high-end to second-hand.
 It’s an ideal neighbourhood for boutique gifts, clothing, and accessories.
 And you won’t go hungry while you are here.
 Enjoy culinary delights ranging from fine dining to takeaway, with a number of vegetarian and vegan restaurants in the mix.